ardszsantos/ardszsantos/README.md

 ## Hi!
 Welcome to my profile 👋
-(please someone buyy me a new gpu, my old ass 1060 is diying....
+(please someone buyy me a new gpu, my old  1060 is diying...)

  [Info about my setup]
 Currently running openSUSE as my main setup and Hyprland as my side setup.